FatemeNateghi/fatemenateghi.github.io/_pages/initiatives.md

 ## 🧬 Stanford Bio-X 2024 Interdisciplinary Seed Grant Recipient

-I am the lead postdoctoral researcher on the awarded project:
+I am the lead postdoctoral researcher and the main contributor on the awarded project:

 **Enhancing Specialty Care with Digital Medical Consultations: A Retrieval-Augmented Language Model Approach**